fargeo/archesguides/_pages/groups-users.md

     values:
       author_profile: false
 ---
-# Groups and Users Within Arches
 Arches installs with a handful of pre-existing groups with permissions already set to help organize users.
 Groups are managed from the Django Administration page where all users and groups are created as well as edited.

-It's best to leave the default groups that come with Arches intact and create your own new groups if you want to create different permission configurations.
+**Notice**It's best to leave the default groups that come with Arches intact and create your own new groups if you want to create different permission configurations.
 {: .notice--warning}